shashwat1002/shor_algo/doc-final.md

 Since every new run gives us a linearly shifted vector (all of which have the same period), we can apply QFT on all of at the end of the run to get a set of vectors that are _not linearly shifted_ and differ only in relative phase.

 The good thing about relative phase is that it does not manifest itself in the probability of the final collapsed stated.
 In other words at the end of each run, we will have
 $$
 \sqrt{\frac{r}{2^n}} \sum _{l=0} \phi_l |lr \rangle
 $$
 where $\phi_l$ depends on the offset and the state but we can be assured that $|\phi _l|^2 = 1$

-therefore, it has no effect on the probability of us observing a particular state on measurement.

-therefore at the end of each run (including the measurement) we will key $k \frac{2^n}{r}$ where $k$ is some constant
+Therefore, it has no effect on the probability of us observing a particular state on measurement, and at the end of each run (including the measurement) we will key $k \frac{2^n}{r}$ where $k$ is some constant.

-getting the GCD across the runs will get us a multiple of $\frac{2^n}{r}$

-If $r$ does not divide $2^n$ then we will have an approximation.
+Getting the GCD across the runs will get us a multiple of $\frac{2^n}{r}$, and if $r$ does not divide $2^n$ then we will have an approximation.

-this method gives us the period and solves the period finding sub-problem.
+Thus, this method gives us the period and solves the period finding sub-problem.

 # Wrapping it up